Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 What is the best alternative to Bluebeam for Mac?

 It depends on what you used Bluebeam for.
-For pure takeoff work, Easy Takeoffs is the closest functional match at a fraction of the price.
+For pure takeoff work, Easy Takeoffs is the closest functional match at $39 a month.
 For integrated estimating with cost databases, STACK is the most established cloud option.
 For AI-driven auto-takeoff, Togal.AI.
 For light PDF markup with measurement, Drawboard PDF or Adobe Acrobat Pro both run as native macOS apps.
 We have a detailed Easy Takeoffs vs Bluebeam comparison that breaks down features and migration considerations.

 Will takeoff software run on my M1, M2, M3, or M4 Mac?

-Browser-based tools all run natively on Apple Silicon through Safari and Chrome.
-That includes Easy Takeoffs, STACK, Bluebeam Cloud, Square Takeoff, Togal.AI, Buildxact, Procore Estimating, and Methvin.
-Native macOS apps with Apple Silicon support are limited to Drawboard PDF and Adobe Acrobat Pro, neither of which is a dedicated takeoff tool.
-Windows-only tools (PlanSwift, On-Screen Takeoff, Bluebeam Revu desktop) do not run natively on Apple Silicon and rely on Parallels with Windows ARM, which has documented compatibility issues.
+Browser-based tools run on Apple Silicon through Safari and Chrome.
+That includes Easy Takeoffs, STACK, Bluebeam on web, Square Takeoff, Togal.AI, Buildxact, Procore, and Methvin.
+Drawboard PDF and Adobe Acrobat Pro also offer native macOS applications.
+Windows-only desktop applications such as PlanSwift, On-Screen Takeoff, and Bluebeam Revu do not run natively on Apple Silicon and require a Windows environment.

 Is there a takeoff app for iPad with Apple Pencil support?